tequeter/dryspec/README.md

 Each subsystem must be specified as `docs/sub-*.md`.

-The file must at least contain a description of what the subsystem does and of its major components.
+The file SHALL at least contain a description of what the subsystem does.

-It MAY additionally:
+Additionally:
-1. Describe the architecture and technical choices.
+1. It MAY describe the architecture and technical choices.
-2. Name the major classes, functions etc. part of its internal interface (from one subsystem to another).
+2. It SHOULD name the major classes, functions etc. part of its internal interface (from one subsystem to another).

-It SHALL not further describe the internal interface (methods, function arguments etc.).
+It SHALL NOT further describe the internal interface (methods, function arguments etc.).
 That information can be obtained in more effective ways (codebase index) and is subject to change in every refactor.

-It SHALL not include subsystem code, pseudo-code, or anything of that sort.
+It SHALL NOT include subsystem code, pseudo-code, or anything of that sort.

 ### Other files